tgarg-splunk/splunk-operator/docs/PremiumApps.md

 #### Installation steps

-All that needs to be done to install Enterprise Security through the Operator is to ensure that the Enterprise Security App package is present in the bucket configured through [AppFramework](https://splunk.github.io/splunk-operator/AppFramework.html) and to apply the specified custom resource(s).
+1. Ensure that the Enterprise Security app tarball is present in the specified AppFramework s3 location with the correct appSources scope.
+Additionally, if configuring an indexer cluster, ensure that the Splunk_TA_ForIndexers app is present in the ClusterManager AppFramework s3 location with the appSources "cluster" scope.

+2. Apply the specified custom resource(s), the Splunk Operator will handle installation and the environment will be ready to use once all pods are in the "Ready" state.

 **Important Considerations**
-* Installation may take upwards of 30 minutes for Search Head Clustering and Indexer Clustering environments.
+* Installation may take upwards of 30 minutes.

-* In indexer clustering environments, it is necessary to also install ES on the Cluster Manager to ensure the proper configurations are pushed to the indexer cluster members.

 #### Post Installation Configuration

-After installing Enterprise Security
+After installing Enterprise Security :

 * [Deploy add-ons to Splunk Enterprise Security](https://docs.splunk.com/Documentation/ES/latest/Install/InstallTechnologyAdd-ons) - Technology add-ons (TAs) which need to be installed to indexers can be installed via AppFramework, while TAs that reside on forwarders will need to be installed manually or via third party configuration management.